cu-library/hyrax-ansible/README.md

 These roles install the dependences for Hyrax (Solr, Ruby, Redis, PostreSQL, Node.js, Nginx, FITS, FFmpeg, and Fedora 4) then installs a Hyrax based application from a Github repository using Ansistrano.

-This playbook is being tested against the latest versions of CentOS 7, Debian 9, and Ubuntu 18.04.
+This playbook is being tested against CentOS 7, Debian 9, Debian 10, Ubuntu 18.04 and Ubuntu 20.04.
 The Vagrantfile used is available at https://github.com/cu-library/hyrax-ansible-testvagrants.

 All roles assume services (Nginx, Fedora 4, PostgreSQL) are installed on one machine and communicate using UNIX sockets or the loopback interface.
 For large deployments, you'll want to edit these roles so that services are deployed on different machines and that communication between them is encrypted.